 Check out what the Goblin had to say when I asked him, “Where’s Harry Potter?”:

 Perched upon Gringotts Bank is a giant dragon that blasts out fire every 15 minutes.
 This thing looks so real, it will totally trip you out.
 I couldn’t take my eyes off this fierce beast!

 The Best Tips and Tricks for Your Diagon Alley Trip

 - Budget – As if visiting Universal Studios Orlando isn’t expensive enough (although I’ll be the first to say they are the most budget friendly when comparing them to Disney) you need to be mindful of spending limits.
-Bottom line is you are going to love this place.
-You’re kids are going to go ape.
-If you’re not a Florida resident and getting to Universal Studios Orlando is like an act of God for you, plan way ahead with regard to budget.
+The bottom line is you are going to love this place.
+Your kids are going to go ape.
+If you’re not a Florida resident and getting to Universal Studios Orlando is an act of God for you, plan way ahead with regard to budget.
 There is a lot of eye candy and merchandise you will not find anywhere else in the world.
 You’re going to want to come off some bank for this one but put your money on things you can actually keep.
-You can save a good deal of money with the meal passes and bringing your own water.
+You can save a good deal of money with the meal passes and by bringing your own water.